rlgeb/notes/eecs280-notes.md

-1,2.
-SKIP
+(1,2.
+SKIP)

 ## RECURSION SLIDES (3)

-*abstraction:
+**abstraction**:
-+hides uneccessay details
++  hides uneccessay details
-+reduces complexity
++  reduces complexity

 Types:
 ->procedural: functions
   Properties:
-  	-Local: can be understood w/o looking at other code
+  	- Local: can be understood w/o looking at other code
-	-Substitutable: replace with about implimentation ->data
+	- Substitutable: replace with about implimentation ->data